hortonworks/cloudbreak/docs/azure.md

 cbd start
 ```

-Launching it the first time will take more time as it does some additional steps:

-- downloads all the docker images needed by Cloudbreak.
+Launching it the first will take more time as it downloads all the docker images needed by Cloudbreak.
-- creates the **docker-compose.yml** file that describes the configuration of all the Docker containers needed for the Cloudbreak deployment.
-- creates the **uaa.yml** file that holds the configuration of the identity server used to authenticate users to Cloudbreak.

-After the `cbd generate` command finishes you can check the logs of the Cloudbreak server with this command:
+After the `cbd start` command finishes you can check the logs of the Cloudbreak server with this command:

 ```
 cbd logs cloudbreak